 5 years of experience, mainly on enterprise-facing software using Lean/Agile methodologies.
-Strengths include writing and generative research.
-Primary areas of interest related to UX: accessibility, change management, and technology acceptance vs. refusal.
+Strengths include writing, generative research, and UX strategy.
+Primary areas of research interest related to UX: accessibility, change management, and technology acceptance vs. refusal.

 About me.
 I love listening to people and learning what makes them tick, what they want to do, and how the technology they’ve got stands in their way.
 I can write, sketch, and even make movies about ideas for getting people past their technological hurdles.
-And things click when I’m working closely with administrators and engineers to build those ideas into reality.
+And things click when I’m working in a team environment to build processes that will turn those ideas into reality.
 I’m a UX researcher and this is my dream job.

 Bio.
 I was born abroad as an American citizen and moved to the US when I was 6 years old.
 I grew up embedded in a family of artists and musicians, and pursued film production in college along with a minor in African American Studies.
 Several years in the film industry taught me the importance of understanding end users, keeping data tightly organized, and forging valuable relationships — as well as how to conduct engaging and rewarding interviews.
 I switched careers when I realized it was someone’s job to design the human user interfaces of products, which meant an opportunity to directly and measurably make a positive impact on people’s lives and on our culture.